matheustavares/toy-C-compiler/README.md

   `compiler-tests`.
 This is [a
   fork](https://github.com/matheustavares/c-compiler-tests) of the test repo [provided by Nora](https://github.com/nlsandler/write_a_c_compiler).
-These tests are input based and they check that the compiler fails on invalid input and succeeds (i.e. produces the same result as our reference compiler, gcc) on valid input.
+These tests are input based.
+They check that the compiler fails on invalid input and succeeds on valid input (i.e produces the same exit code and output as gcc).

 - `extra-tests`: these are additional end-to-end tests that would not fit in the framework of the previous item.
 They check CLI options, default